G. Alice Woolverton, Ph.D.

 -

-I have two grant applications under review that aim to identify pathways - such as risk and protective factors - that connect witnessing distressing online content to mental disorders
+I have an NIH grant application under review that aims to identify pathways - such as risk and protective factors - that connect witnessing distressing online content to mental disorders

 -